BigHitterG/pingy-frontend/README.md

 # pingy-frontend
-Pingy — democratized coin spawning with human-weighted selection, wallet scoring, and escrow-based fair launches.
+Pingy — community-approved coin spawning with balanced ownership at launch.